saysimple/saysimple-plugin-devkit/README.md

 * pro-solid-svg-icons

-_Please register __all__ icons you use, even if your certain this icon is already imported there might be changes in the platform and then your plugin might be lost_
+_Please register __all__ icons you use, even if your certain this icon is already imported there might be changes in the platform and it is possible your plugin can't be used_

 ### Use of pro Icons